Who is CEF?

 My child already attends Sunday school.
 Should I register him/her for a club too?

 It’s up to you, of course, but there are several wonderful benefits to participation in Good News Club!
-Your child can connect with other Christians at school, enrich her knowledge about God, and have a fun-filled place to invite non-Christian friends.
+Your child can connect with other Christians at school, enrich his or her knowledge of God, and have a fun-filled place to invite non-Christian friends.

 Is there a club at my child’s school?